What Should I Be Thinking About When?

 - If you're having problems in one or another area of life, do you know where you can turn for help?
 (If not, ask your advisor and/or RA for suggestions of resource people.)

-- Learn how to read your EDR (Educational Development Record).
+- Learn how to read your Degree Audit.
 This is the way you can keep track of what requirements you have fulfilled (and have yet to fulfill) for graduation.
 To get a copy of your Degree Audit, go to the Registrar's Portal.

 - If you haven't yet done a second language, which language makes the most sense to study, given your interests and plans?